tanhakabir/WW84-Python-Lessons/site/quiz/quiz.md

 if weapon == "A":
     print( "Nice choice!" )
 ```
-Press the Play Button and try entering A as your choice.
+Press the Play button and try entering A as your choice.
 What happens if you enter B instead?

 <img width="960" alt="quizweaponAchoice" src="https://user-images.githubusercontent.com/12758612/87186265-0d2f9700-c2a0-11ea-859d-792710623259.png">

 ---

-Okay, let’s put all our questions in!
+Okay, let’s put all our questions in.
 Replace the commands in your script with the following.
 For now, we’ll just print out the responses to make sure everything is hooked up correctly.
 ```python
 # ask the candidate a question
 weapon = input( "Which weapon?\n(A) Lasso\n(B) No weapon, thank you\n" )